voxel51/eta/README.md

 modules, pipelines, and models to your system.

-Note that, when the config file is loaded, any `{{eta}}` patterns in directory paths are replaced with the absolute path to the ETA repository on your machine.
+Note that, when the config file is loaded, any `{{eta}}` patterns in directory paths are replaced with the absolute path to the `eta/` directory on your machine.

-The default config includes the `eta/modules`, `eta/pipelines`, and `eta/models` directories on your module, pipeline, and models search paths, respectively.
+The default config includes the `modules/`, `pipelines/`, and `models/` directories on your module, pipeline, and models search paths, respectively.
 These directories contain the necessary information to run the standard analytics exposed by the ETA library.
-In addition, the relative paths `./modules`, `./pipelines`, and `./models` are added to their respective paths to support the typical directory structure that we adopt for our custom projects.
+In addition, the relative paths `./modules/`, `./pipelines/`, and `./models/` are added to their respective paths to support the typical directory structure that we adopt for our custom projects.

 ### CLI